nicemohawk/MatchTracker/README.md

 To get started: `./generate-packages-project.rb`

-Then open the Xcode project.
+Then open the Xcode MatchTracker project.